cometbft/cometbft/docs/references/config/config.toml.md

 (`app_hash`) has been updated.

 ### consensus.peer_gossip_sleep_duration

-Consensus reactor internal sleep duration when waiting for the next piece of calculation.
+Consensus reactor internal sleep duration when there is no message to send to a peer.

 ```toml
 peer_gossip_sleep_duration = "100ms"
 ```